Osmerion/Omittable/README.md

 ![Java](https://img.shields.io/badge/Java-17-green.svg?style=for-the-badge&color=b07219&logo=Java)

-A tiny Kotlin Multiplatform library that provides an Omittable type to be used in cases where an absence of a value is semantically different from a null value.
+A tiny Kotlin Multiplatform library that provides an Omittable type to be used in cases where the absence of a value is semantically different from a null value.